GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 Package manager
 ^^^^^^^^^^^^^^^

 If your laptop is running macOS, you already have a unix based system |:sunglasses:|.
 However, you will almost certainly need to install a unix-style package manager.
 I recommend Homebrew_.
-This can be used to install non-python tools, such as the ``openmpi`` library, which is necessary for prototyping your code runs in parallel using the MPI library [#]_.
+This can be used to install non-python tools, such as the ``openmpi`` library [#]_.

 If your laptop is running Windows, you should install the latest WSL_ (Windows subsystem for Linux) for your version of Windows.
 This  installs Ubuntu.

 Terminal app
 ^^^^^^^^^^^^

 The Terminal application is your gateway to the command line on all the computers you will access.
-On the mac, the built-in Terminal.app provides a Unix standard terminal experience.

 The terminal is just an interface to your shell environment.
 At present, ``zsh`` is the default shell on macOS, while ``bash`` is the default on Linux distributions.
-The configuration files are located in your home directory and named ``.zshrc`` and ``.bashrc`` respectively.
-You will likely need to edit these.
+Configuration files are located in your home directory and named ``.zshrc`` and ``.bashrc`` respectively.
+You will be editing them.

 Text editor
 ^^^^^^^^^^^

 No matter what OS your laptop is running, I encourage you to install `VS Code`_ .
-The reasons are simple, it provides (via "Remote - SSH" extension") an excellent experience for editing files on remote machines along with a fully-featured terminal experience.
+The reasons are simple, it provides an excellent experience for editing files on remote machines along with a fully-featured terminal experience.
 Be sure and research useful extensions.
 On my system, I have:

 - `autodocstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_
 - `Python extensions <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`_